Lake and pond construction

 Building a pond or lake

 Building a pond close to a house can create a useful transition between the formality of the building and the informality of the garden beyond.
 Alternatively, the pond may be sited some distance away, still in full view of the house, creating a beautiful focal point.
-It is important that wherever an informal pond is sited, it appears to be a naturally occurring body of water.
+You might even choose to swim in the pond.
+It is important that wherever a large informal pond is sited, it appears to be a naturally occurring body of water.

-Beneath the water, the pond needs to have a profile that will allow aquatic plants to thrive, but only where you want them to thrive.
-If the pond margins are too shallow or too deep you might have a problem.
+Beneath the water, the pond needs to have a profile that will allow water plants to thrive, but only where you want them to thrive.
+If the pond margins are too shallow, too wide or too deep you might have a problem.
 The profile also needs to allow for pond maintenance and easy access into the water.
-If the sides of the pond are steep at the waterline, access will be difficult and getting out of the water may be problematic, and potentially quite dangerous.
+If the sides of the pond are steep and slippery at the waterline, access will be difficult and getting out of the water may be problematic, and potentially quite dangerous.

 Planning consent for building a pond

 If you are building a pond within the boundaries of the garden then consent is rarely needed.
 If the site is outside the curtilage of the garden on, for example, agricultural land then change of use consent may be required.
 In these situations we employ a planning consultant.
-The process may take several weeks but we have never had planning refused.
-Planners and the EA tend to look favourably on new pond construction so long as you don’t alter a watercourse, flood plain or interfere with a protected habitat.
+The planning process may take several weeks but we have never had planning refused.
+Local planning departments and the Environmental Agency tend to look favourably on new pond construction so long as you don’t alter a watercourse, flood plain or interfere with a protected habitat. and you adhere to wildlife-friendly principles.

 The process of building a pond